 ABOUT

-Lori has received numerous awards for her creative work, including from the National Endowment for the Arts, and a State of Montana Artists Innovation Award.
+Lori’s work has been featured in Mountain Living Magazine, and CROP Journal (Texas Tech).
+She has received numerous awards for her creative work, including from the National Endowment for the Arts, and a State of Montana Artists Innovation Award.
+Select solo and group shows include Wilder Goods, Bozeman, Gallery South, Cincinnati, OH, and pop-up shows in Montana and Texas.
+Her work is in private collections across the United States.

 Storm Coming, monoprint 1990